Hamish-Leahy/Chronos32/README.md

 Welcome to the Chronos32 project!
 This ambitious endeavor aims to design, build, and program a fully functional 32-bit central processing unit (CPU) using breadboards, wires, and basic electronic components.
 This project is not commercial and is not permitted for comercial use.

-Updates need to be made from this part of the document down
+Updates need to be made from this part of the document down.

 ## Project Goals